marcstober/steacc/README.md

 *I wonder what this does?*

 ## TODO
-* project selection as a menu (includes new project option by default)
 * Install p5.vscode (or, a replacement/update for it)
    * 4 spaces
    * no semicolons